Title IX FAQ

 Who is protected under Title IX?

-Title IX covers men and women, boys and girls, staff and students in any educational institution receiving federal funding.
+Title IX covers faculty, staff and students in any educational institution receiving federal funding.
 These include local school districts, colleges and universities, for-profit schools, libraries, and museums.
 Vocational rehabilitation agencies and education agencies of all 50 states, the District of Columbia, and U.S. territories and possessions are also included.
 Title IX does not generally cover private educational institutions unless they receive federal financial assistance.
 In addition, music classes or choruses based on vocal range or quality, sex education classes, and sports involving bodily contact are exempt from Title IX requirements, as are religious institutions if implementation of this law would violate their religious tenets.
 Title IX also does not apply to admission to private undergraduate institutions.

 What conduct is prohibited by Title IX?